How to Choose The Best Thermostatic Radiator Valve

 For example, it’s also best to avoid putting TRVs in bathroom radiators.
 This is because the heat produced from having a hot shower or bath may confuse the thermostat.
 Instead of maintaining the correct temperature, the TRV will cut out before intended.
 This might make it harder to clear damp air and steam.

 It’s also not necessary to put a TRV in the room where your principle thermostat is located.
 Doing so can confuse the thermostat, and in some cases can cause it to overcompensate – pushing out more heat than necessary via the central heating.

 Getting the temperature right for your home can be tricky at times.
 Ideally, your home should be no warmer than 20°C during the day when you are at home.

-At nighttime, your thermostat should be set to between 17°C and 19°C.
+At night time, your thermostat should be set to between 17°C and 19°C for a comfortable sleep.